-Everything you need to do to setup your life in the UK requires a secure UK address for official documentation to be sent to.
+Everything you need to do to set up your life in the UK requires a secure UK address for official documentation to be sent to.
 For example, bank accounts and National Insurance Number (NINO) require a UK address.
-Neither the banks or HMRC (Her Majesty’s Revenue and Customs) will send out official documentation to an unsecured address like a hostel or a hotel.
+Neither the banks or HMRC (Her Majesty’s Revenue and Customs) will send out the official documentation to an unsecured address like a hostel or a hotel.

 It is possible to get proof of address and there are a variety of ways to achieve this.
 However, it’s not possible to get an address before you move to the UK without the help of a company, family, friends or having a place you’ve rented or bought beforehand.